AresMUSH/aresmush/plugins/chargen/templates/specialization and skills.md

 You may pick additional specializations, but these will cost xp: 10 times the number you will have, plus an additional 10 if it is not within your career.
 (So, if you have 1, your second would cost 10 * 2 = 20, plus 10 if outside your career).

+**You must set your specializations NOW as you will not be able to set them later.**

 **Skills** are things you are trained in.
 You must have four career skills set to at least 1.
 Use `app` to see how many career skills have been taken.
 Use `skills` to see a list of skills, or see here: LINK

+You should only set your 4 starting career skills.
+You will set the rest later.

 > Note: All skills cost XP, even the 4 starting skills.
 You've already been granted xp to accomodate that.
 If your **archetype**/**species** grants you free skills, you start with extra xp to purchase those skills.